MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 H(qs[2]);
 ```

 Finally, you apply a `SWAP` operation to the first and third qubits to complete the circuit.
-This is necessary because the nature of the quantum Fourier transform outputs the qubits in reverse order, so the swaps allow for seamless integration of the subroutine into larger algorithms.
+This operation is necessary because the quantum Fourier transform outputs the qubits in reverse order, so the swaps allow for seamless integration of the subroutine into larger algorithms.

 ```qsharp
 SWAP(qs[2], qs[0]);